-No. There are no Medicare supplement plans sold today that cover prescription drugs.
-Some Medicare Advantage plans include Part D drug coverage, but by rule no supplements will provide these benefits.
+No they don’t.
+There are no Medicare supplement plans sold today that cover prescription drugs.
+Some Medicare Advantage plans include Part D drug coverage, but by rule supplements cannot provide this benefit.
 Part D prescription drug plans are sold separately from a wide range of private insurance carriers.

 What Are Medicare Advantage Plans?
 Do I Need One Of Those Too?

 You can learn more about Medicare Advantage (MA) plans here.
-They are network driven, insurance plans that privately cover the benefits of Medicare Parts A & B and also some of the gaps left behind.
-MA plans usually include Part D drug coverage and oftentimes require the use of in-network facilities and a primary care physician.
+They are network driven insurance plans that privately cover the benefits of Medicare Parts A & B and also some of the gaps left behind.
+MAPD plans usually include Part D drug coverage and oftentimes require the use of in-network facilities and a primary care physician.

 MA plans are offered from carriers like Aetna, Anthem Blue Cross and Blue Shield, Humana, United Healthcare and others.
-Original Medicare (Parts A & B) is a public insurance program – MA plans are considered private and while highly regulated, not offered by the government.
+Original Medicare (Parts A & B) is a public insurance program.
+Advantage plans are private and while highly regulated, they operate differently than what’s offered from the government.

-By rule, you cannot own both a Medicare supplement and a Medicare Advantage plan.
+By rule, you should not own both a Medicare supplement and a Medicare Advantage plan.
 It’s one or the other.
-We can help you understand which type of insurance you might be most comfortable with after a conversation or two.
+We can help you understand which type of insurance might work best for you.

 Does Original Medicare Only Cover 80%?
 Will A Supplement Pay The Rest?

-People ask about the 80% metric often.
-It’s a misnomer.
-Your bill after Medicare can be more, less or equal to 80% depending on what you’ve encountered.
-Part A (hospital inpatient services) are much different than Part B (doctor’s office) costs.
+Our clients ask about the 80% number often.
+It’s a bit of a misnomer.
+Your remaining bill after Medicare can be more, less or equal to 80% depending on what you’ve encountered.
+Part A (hospital inpatient services) is much different than Part B (doctor’s office) costs.

-If you study a Medicare grid, you’ll notice that are different deductibles, copays, coinsurance and general cost sharing that will add up to more or less than 80% of a medical bill.
-So don’t make any decisions based on that magical 80% number you hear about so often.
+If you study a Medicare benefit grid, you’ll notice there are different deductibles, copays, coinsurance and cost sharing that will add up to more or less than 80% of a medical bill.
+So don’t make any decisions based on the 80% number you hear about so often.

 How Does Billing Work?
 Do I Have To File Claims?
 What If It’s Not A Medicare Approved Expense?

-Roughly 85% of doctor’s offices and hospitals handle the billing for you.
-You just give them your ID card and they will bill your insurance company.
-It’s usually very painless.
+Roughly 95% of doctor’s offices and hospitals handle the billing for you.
+You give them your ID card and they will bill your insurance company.
+Medicare coordinates with most Supplements directly.
 Insurance companies are very good about paying claims quickly.
-Because Medicare is so regimented, there is no wiggle room.
-Insurance co’s know exactly what their responsibility is and then they pay their share.
+Medicare is very regimented; there is no wiggle room.
+Insurance co’s know their exact finacial responsibility and pay it accordingly.

-If you seek medical care for something that is not a Medicare approved expense (homeopathic medicine, for example) then your supplement will not cover any costs.
-Medicare supplements only cover their portion after Medicare and only for approved expenses – that’s all, nothing else.
+If you seek medical care for something that is not a Medicare approved expense (homeopathic medicine, for example) then your supplement will not cover it.
+Medicare supplements only cover their portion after Medicare… and only for approved expenses.
+That’s all, nothing else.

 Am I Covered When I Travel Domestically?
 How About Abroad?

-Almost all Medicare supplement policies cover you domestically in all 50 states.
-The only ones that may not (other than for emergencies) are called Select Plans and as mentioned are infrequently purchased.
-If you summer in Indiana and winter in Florida, these policies will travel with you just fine.
-You just want to buy your supplement based on your state of residence, but you don’t need to notify your insurance company when travelling or if you’re wintering out of state.
+Almost all Medicare supplement policies cover you domestically.
+The only ones that may not (other than for emergencies) are called Select Plans and as mentioned above.
+If you summer in Ohio and winter in Florida, these policies will travel with you.
+You purchase your supplement based on your state of residence, but you don’t need to notify your insurance company when travelling.

 Plans C, D, F, G, M and N are the six plans sold today that cover Foreign Travel Emergency.
 There is a $250 deductible and $50,000 lifetime limit on this coverage gap.
-If you travel abroad frequently or for extended periods of time, then there are very affordable health insurance policies better designed to cover you for such trips.
+If you travel abroad frequently or for extended periods of time, then there are other affordable health insurance policies better designed to cover you during such trips.